 Session times 10.30 am - 3.30 pm

 Our volunteers are highly valued.
 Volunteers are welcomed for whatever practical or personal skills they can offer.
-Depending upon experience and skills, volunteers can work alone, within a group or with a couple co-farm workers.
+Depending upon experience and skills, volunteers can work alone, within a group or with other co-workers.
 Our activities range from gardening, cooking, animal husbandry, general maintenance, woodwork and crafts, to giving support and encouragement to individuals as they go through the day.

 If you are interested in working as a volunteer please contact us by e-mail including your details and any interests that you think would be helpful.
 We will contact you and ask you to visit us for a look round and a chat.